 9. Theft, loss or damage to personal items while on holiday

 An exciting holiday can be marred with the loss of or damage to personal items such as jewellery, phones, handbags and wallets, sunglasses, cameras and laptops.
-Ensure your Home and Contents policy includes cover for the theft, loss or damage of Personal Items while away from your residence.
+It's good practice to ensure your Home and Contents policy includes cover for the theft, loss or damage of personal items while away from your residence.
 Travel Insurance can also cover these items.

 Weather related events & claims

-With the Bureau of Meteorology predicting a warmer than average summer in many parts of Australia over the 2017-18 summer period, everyone needs to remain vigilant when it comes to the risk and danger bushfires pose - particularly when in rural areas.
-Whitbread have published several articles on the importance of preparing for the bushfire season and you can stay informed during an emergency.
-Read more here.
+With many parts of Australia experiencing a very dry start to summer, everyone needs to remain vigilant when it comes to the risk and danger bushfires pose - particularly in rural areas.
+Whitbread have published several articles on the importance of preparing for the bushfire season and staying informed during an emergency.
+Click here to read more.

 11. Severe summer storms and flooding

-Although Australia can encounter powerful winter storms, summer storms can often be just as severe if not worse.
+Although Australia can encounter powerful winter storms, summer storms can often be just as severe, if not worse.
 Many summer storms have caused significant and widespread damage over the last decade.
-Ensure your property insurance is comprehensive, including cover for storm damage and natural disasters.
+Ensure your property insurance is comprehensive, and includes cover for storm damage and natural disasters.

 For tips on what to do if your property suffers severe storm damage, click here to read our article.

-12. Need to lodge a claim during the Christmas period?
+12. Need to get in touch over the Christmas period?

-Should you require after hours emergency claims assistance, click here for a list of emergency contact details for a broad range of insurers.
+For after hours emergency claims assistance, click here to view a list of emergency contact details for a range of major Australian insurers.